json-schema-org/json-schema-spec/README.md

 build-all`.
 You can also build each individually with `npm run build -- filename.md` (Example: `npm run build -- jsonschema-core.md`).
 You can also use wildcards to build multiple specs at the same time: `npm run build -- jsonschema-*.md`.
+The HTML files will be available in the `web` folder.

 The spec is built using [Remark](https://remark.js.org/), a markdown engine with good support for plugins and lots of existing plugins we can use.